taisuke-j/progress-ring-component/readme.md

 ```
 It's essentially the same with other frameworks like `Angular` and `Vue` (using `defineCustomElements(window)`).

-For more details about framework integration, please see (Stencil doc)[https://stenciljs.com/docs/overview](Progress Ring Component is compiled with Stencil.)
+For more details about framework integration, please see [Stencil doc](https://stenciljs.com/docs/overview) (Progress Ring Component is compiled with Stencil.)

 ## Properties
 | Property | Type | Default | Description |